NomadFlow

 Concepts

-Architecture, git worktrees, tmux sessions, and how they fit together.
+Architecture, git worktrees, PTY sessions, and how they fit together.

 Architecture

-NomadFlowCode is built as a Rust workspace with three crates:
+NomadFlowCode is built as a Rust workspace with six crates:

 CrateRole